 Performing isn’t easy.
 Stage actors know it, as do film and television performers and voice professionals.
 All it takes is one forgotten line or one inadvertent break in character and, for some of us, it’s game over.
 The fear doesn’t creep in as much as it blasts into our reality and wipes out any hope of a successful outcome.

-1. Remember who the performer is.
+2. Remember who the performer is

 The audience is there to see or hear you.
 And only you.
 It’s your gift, your expertise, your unique ability to make the role yours that got them out of the house on a rainy night.
-Of all the people in the room at that moment, you’re the one who knows more about this character, this performance, this work, than anyone else.
+Of all the people in the room at that moment, you’re the one who knows more about this character, this performance, and this work than anyone else.
 Let your mastery of the moment be your guide.

-2. Forget the stakes.
+3. Forget the stakes

 You could be in front of 20 people in a repertory theater or thousands in the most prestigious of performing arts facilities.
 In the end, they’re all the same.
-Too many performers allow the supposed importance of the performance, of the night, of the people in attendance, to affect their mindset.
+Too many performers allow the supposed importance of the performance—of the night, of the people in attendance—to affect their mindset.
 Don’t.
 See above: You and you alone are the key performer.
 Whether they’re wearing tuxes and gowns or overalls and sundresses is irrelevant.
 The audience doesn’t matter.
 You do.

-3. Performance over audience.
+4. Performance over audience

 In a related vein, what you’re delivering matters far more than who you’re delivering it to.
 Maintain focus on your performance, to the exclusion of all and everyone else, and you’ll be well-insulated from any audience-related fears.
 That said, if you find it helpful to make eye contact with a few friendly members of the audience, follow your heart and make that connection early on.
 Some performers find it helpful to get that little bit of extra visual feedback and support.

-4. Be a temporary broadcaster.
+5. Be a temporary broadcaster

-5. Practice like you mean it.
+6. Practice like you mean it

-6. Visualize your mistakes.
+7. Visualize your mistakes

-We tend to speed things up when we’re nervous, which can increase the likelihood of tripping over our own tongues.
-Or worse.
+We tend to speed things up when we’re nervous, which can increase the likelihood of tripping over our own tongues—or worse.
 To counter this, use clocks, timers, or even metronomes during rehearsals to control your speed and force your brain to keep to a workable pace.

-8. Buffer the performance.
+9. Buffer the performance

 Try to put as much time and psychological space as possible between the real world and any given performance.
 Arrive at the venue early—and preferably either alone or accompanied by supporters who understand why you need your space.
 Settle in slowly and disconnect from those around you.
 Turn your smartphone and related electronics off.
-Use the time to review your lines or notes, have your favorite non-alcoholic, non-caffeinated beverage and get into your performance mindset.
+Use the time to review your lines or notes, have your favorite non-alcoholic, non-caffeinated beverage, and get into your performance mindset.

 There is no one all-encompassing solution for stage fright.
-Every performer has unique needs and approaches to the craft, and you’ll need to keep an open mind to what works and does not work for your particular needs.
+Every performer has specific needs and approaches to the craft, and you’ll need to keep an open mind to what works and does not work for your particular needs.
 But with some focused attention to this very real issue, you can raise the level of your performance game—and probably have a little more fun in the process, as well.